 We are fortunate that Watchic Lake has not experienced invasive plants such as variable leaf milfoil (myriophyllum heterophyllum) or Eurasian watermilfoil (myriophyllum spicatum).
 Yet, we must be diligent in looking for these invasive plants when launching boats, kayaks, canoes, and in general as we use the lake.
 If an invasive plant is found early, it may be possible to remediate it quickly and cost effectively.

-Native Plants in Watchic Lake – July 2016
+Native Plants in Watchic Lake – Summer 2017

-On July 17, 2016, a group of 10 WLA board members and volunteers surveyed Watchic Lake for invasive plant species – none were found.
+In August and September of 2017, a group of 12 WLA board members and volunteers surveyed Watchic Lake for invasive plant species – none were found.
+This is the second year a thorough inventory of lake plants has been completed.
 As a member of the Maine Volunteer Lake Monitoring Program, we are asked to submit an inventory of the native plants found in the lake.
-Click here for the VMLP Invasive Aquatic Plant Screening Survey and the Map of the Areas Surveyed.
+Click here for the 2017 VMLP Invasive Aquatic Plant Screening Survey and the Map of the Areas Surveyed.

-19 native plants were identified.
-To learn more about the plants in the lake, and where to get additional information, click on Native Maine Plants Found in Watchic Lake July 17, 2016.
+22 native plants were identified over the past two years.
+To learn more about the plants in the lake, and where to get additional information, click on Native Maine Plants Found in Watchic Lake Summer 2017.

-Thanks to Elaine and David Bradbury, Agnes and Rick Wiggin, Don and Martha Drew, Paul and Nancy McNulty, Cathy Watson, Wendi Rodrigueza, Patty Center, and Patty Guenthner for making this day a success!
+Thanks to Agnes and Rick Wiggin, Jen and Martha Drew, Paul and Nancy McNulty, Cathy Watson, Wendi Rodrigueza, Patty Center, and Patty Guenthner and Owen Smith (with his son Owen) for making our 2017 inventory day a success!

 Reporting suspicious plants